 With this recipe, you will create a great bowl of guacamole that you can replicate anytime.
 At least, anytime a ripe, Haas avocado chooses you.

 - 2 teaspoons freshly squeezed lime juice

-Put the minced onions in a small bowl, about the size of 1 cup.
+Put the minced onions in a small bowl, about 1 cup in size.
 Add the lime juice and stir.
 Set aside.
-This will de-flame (take the edge off their sharpness) the onions while you are preparing the other ingredients.
+This will de-flame (take the pungent edge off) the onions while you are preparing the other ingredients.

 So back to the blender thing.
 Avocados are sensitive - and an important part of making good guacamole is in the handling.
 Avocados respond well to a gentle touch.
 Blenders and other electric appliances should not be involved.
 Blenders whip in air, which escalates the oxidation process.
 This will change your bright green goodness into rusty brown sludge.
 Guacamole is low tech food – the only equipment needed is a fork, a knife and a bowl.

 You want to cut and peel your avocados.